 Claude Desktop

 Anthropic’s free AI assistant app.
 Connect it to Slack and chat directly.
-Used in Path A.
+Used in the alternative path only.

 Slack API